Employee Plans Compliance Unit (EPCU) - Current Projects - Form 5500 Non-Filer Project

 The Project Process

-We identified a population who did not file returns for plan years ending in 2010; we will correspond with the plans identified to solicit any unfiled returns that are past due and to gather information needed to understand why the returns were not filed.
+We identified a population who did not file returns for plan years ending in 2010; we will correspond with the plan sponsors identified to solicit any unfiled returns that are past due and to gather information needed to understand why the returns were not filed.
 Our primary goal is to verify that plans comply with the filing requirements of the Code.
 Additional goals include identifying the underlying causes for noncompliance and making recommendations for removing impediments to compliance.

 If You Receive A Letter